SiaFoundation/siad/doc/Developers.md

 All structs, functions, and interfaces must have a docstring.

 Anytime that something is left unfinished, place a comment containing the string 'TODO:'.
 This sends a clear message to other developers, and creates a greppable way to find unfinished parts of the codebase.
 'TODO' statements are currently discouraged.
 As the codebase matures, 'TODO' statements will become increasingly frowned upon.
 'TODO' statements should not document feature requests, but instead document incompleteness where the incompleteness causes disruption to user experience or causes a security vulnerability.
+Any TODOs added to the code base should be documented in the following places:
+1. At the exact spot in the file where the implementation belongs
+2. At the top of the relevant file
+3. In the README file of the relevant module

 Documentation should give a sense of what each function does, but should also give a sense of the overall architecture of the code.
 Where useful, examples